AmirShkolnik/DivingCenter/README_v.0.1.md

 6. **Deploy your app**: If you didn't enable automatic deploys, you can manually deploy your app by scrolling down to the "Manual Deploy" section and clicking "Deploy Branch".

-7. **Open your app**: After a successful deployment, Heroku will provide you with a unique URL where your "Cups of Joy" app is now live!
+7. **Open your app**: After a successful deployment, Heroku will provide you with a unique URL where your "Diving Center" app is now live!
 You can click the "View" button to open it.

 8. **Set up a database**: If your app requires a database, you'll need to provision one.
 Heroku recommends using Heroku Postgres, which you can set up through the "Resources" section of your app's dashboard.